Starting School

 Consistency and predictability build a strong foundation for autistic kids to feel safe at school.
 So, if there are any strategies, key phrases, signs or visual supports that help your child feel comfortable, it’s great to let the school know.

 Sometimes, though, it can be hard to communicate about such a broad range of things to your child’s teacher.
-These Conversation starters [PDF] can be a good starting point, in conjunction with the Family observation guide [PDF] which allows you to document your observations of your child.
+The Conversation starters linked below can be a good starting point, in conjunction with the Family observation guide which allows you to document your observations of your child.

 Every child varies in their readiness for school and adapts to the school environment differently.
 You may find that your child becomes more comfortable with familiar routines at school over time, but they might find changes to a ‘typical’ school day a bit more challenging.